mmacri/PhotoPrismCustomizedSetup/README.md

-# PhotoPrism and Portainer Setup Script
+# PhotoPrism and Portainer full automation Setup Script

 This repository provides a complete script for setting up the PhotoPrism stack, which includes:
 - **PhotoPrism**: A powerful photo management application.